 Google on Monday (February 6) announced Google Bard, an experimental AI service.
 Bard is the much-awaited ChatGPT competitor by Google.
 Sundar Pichai in a blog post on the same day revealed how Bard would help make lives easier with its very own conversation technology – LaMDA.
-Also Read - Google denies it copied ChatGPT to train its own AI chatbot Bard

 Google’s Bard is an experimental AI service that will probably take on OpenAI’s ChatGPT.
 Bard is powered by Google’s very own conversation technology, LaMDA (Language Model for Dialogue Applications).
-Also Read - Gmail hacks: How to change your name, other details in Google account

 As you’d expect, Bard will distill the information available on the web instead of simply suggesting articles like how it is on Search.
 Google also plans to integrate its AI features into Search.
 This means you can ask a simple question like “how many keys does a piano have?” to a slightly complex question like ‘is the piano or guitar easier to learn, and how much practice does each need?”

 Bard will also help simplify complex topics for you.
 In the blog post, Google demonstrated how bard can explain new discoveries from NASA’s James Webb Space Telescope to a 9-year-old.

 Upon asking such questions, Bard will simplify things by listing down the answer in pointers, which is way better than going through a bunch of random articles on the web.